Jonatan Kłosko

 Happy to be writing to you, I hope I find you in a positive state of mind.

-My name is Jonatan, I love drinking tea, watching cats, writing code and solving the Rubik's Cube.
+My name is Jonatan, I love drinking tea, observing cats, writing code and solving the Rubik's Cube.

 Why?

-Tea is warm, meaning it has high thermal energy.
-Ever wondered how?
-Well, it all starts on the Sun, where the gravity is so strong that it causes hydrogen particles to bump into one another and during some of these collisions the particles merge and form a bigger one - helium.
+Tea is warm, or to be more specific, it has high thermal energy.
+Did you ever wonder how that happens?
+Well, it all starts on the Sun, where the gravity is so strong that it causes hydrogen particles to bump into one another and during these collisions the particles merge, forming a bigger one - helium.
 As part of this process energy is produced in the form of electromagnetic radiation (heat).
-This radiation is in fact a group of energy particles called photons and it travels 149,597,870 kilometers to reach the planet Earth.
-Humans figured many ways to turn this energy into electric power, we call those inventions power stations.
-I bet solar panels is the first thing that you just thought of, but let's take coal as a less obvious example.
-Coal was formed from dead plants decaying into the soil and those plants stored energy obtained directly from the solar radiation in the process of photosynthesis.
+This radiation is in fact a group of energy particles (called photons) and it travels 149,597,870 kilometers to reach the planet Earth.
+Humans figured many ways to harvest this energy by turning it into electric power, this is the responsibility of power stations.
+You may immediately think of solar panels, however this applies all across the board.
+Let's consider coal as a less obvious example.
+Coal was formed from dead plants decaying into the soil and those plants themselves stored energy.
+They obtained their energy in the process of photosynthesis, directly from the solar radiation.
 In a power station, coal is burnt to heat water, turning it into steam.
-Next, the steam flows into a turbine making it spin, which also spins a connected power generator.
-Once the energy is in the form of electric power, it is transmitted to your house via special lines and powers your kettle, which job is to transform the electric energy into increased thermal energy of your water.
-Finally, the tea you drink has a way higher temperature than your body and the system wants to reach thermal equilibrium, so heat is transferred, giving you the sensation of getting warmer.
-All that said, I just like the taste, which is entirely subjective, as is the experience of life.
-Nonetheless, this exemplifies that there is wonder even to the most prosaic things, when viewed through the lens of curiosity.
+Next, the steam flows into a turbine making it spin (similarly to how wind spins a windmill), which also spins a connected power generator.
+Once the energy is in the form of electric power, it is transmitted to your house via special lines and powers your kettle, which sole job is to transform the electric energy into thermal energy of your water.
+Finally, the tea you drink has a higher temperature than your body and the system wants to reach thermal equilibrium, so this leads to a heat transfer, giving you the sensation of warmth.
+Now, you may or may not appreciate a cup of tea, but all of this is to examplify that there is wonder even to the most prosaic things, when viewed through the lens of curiosity.

 Cats are beautiful.
 There is majesty in their movement and wisdom in their face.
 They seem to be living a simple life, full of calmness and affirmation.
 Their sole presence makes people feel happier and safer, at least some of them, which by itself is quite extraordinary.
 One interesting fact about those lovely creatures is that due to their physique they can climb great heights, but find it immensely tough to come back down.
 There is an inspiration to be drawn from it, that is, we should properly analyze whatever we are approaching, then once we go for it, focus and commit ourselves to the purpose without looking at the alternatives left behind.
-Again, the relationship to cats is subjective, but there is an inherent beauty to be found in other beings and the universe.
+The way you perceive of cats is subjective, but regardless, there is an inherent beauty to be found in other beings and the universe.

 Code is a form of art.
 As with any artistic expression, it can manifest astonishing creativity and be aesthetically pleasing.
 That said, the real value lies in its effects, be it a useful application or a result of a scientific simulation.
 Code is an amazing tool, capable of empowering people to think wider, achieve greater and live better.
 This is true for technology in general, the key point is to apply it right.
 For various reasons it's not always the case, so we should make sure the technology we use positively affects our life, instead of controlling it or causing more suffering.
 The greater the power, the greater the responsibility.